-For information on extended subscription terms, the online media player and other SIRIUS® features, please contact SIRIUS® at 1-888-539-7474.
+For information on extended subscription terms, contact SIRIUS at 1-888-539-7474.

-Note: SIRIUS® reserves the unrestricted right to change, rearrange, add or delete programming including canceling, moving or adding particular channels, and its prices, at any time, with or without notice to you.
+Note: SIRIUS reserves the unrestricted right to change, rearrange, add or delete programming including canceling, moving or adding particular channels, and its prices, at any time, with or without notice to you.
 Ford Motor Company shall not be responsible for any such programming changes.

 Satellite Radio Electronic Serial Number (ESN): This 12-digit Satellite Serial Number is needed to activate, modify or track your satellite radio account.
-You will need this number when communicating with SIRIUS[®].
-While in satellite radio mode, you can view this number on the radio display by pressing AUX and preset 1 control simultaneously.
+You will need this number when communicating with SIRIUS.
+While in Satellite Radio mode, you can view this number on the radio display by pressing AUX and Preset 1 control simultaneously.